 Disability Services (DS) Specialist work together with students, faculty, and staff to ensure students with disabilities have equal access to all Northeast programs, facilities, technology, services and activities.
 Students are provided with appropriate academic adjustments, accommodations, auxiliary aids and services that are necessary to afford the student with a disability an equal opportunity to participate in Northeast’s programs, courses, activities and services.
 Current and prospective students are encouraged to contact the DS office as far in advance as possible to request and register for services.

-If you answer YES to one or more of the six questions, you may benefit from a Disability Services.
+If you answer YES to one or more of the following six questions, you may benefit from a Disability Services.

 - Do I have a physical, mental, or emotional disability that affects my ability to study, learn, process information, or to access classrooms, facilities and resources, or otherwise limits or interferes with my abilities to be a successful student?

 - Do I have problems studying, learning, processing information, concentrating, remembering or getting things done even though I have never been diagnosed with a disability?